microsoft/botframework-solutions/docs/tutorials/csharp/customizeassistant.md

 ## Edit your cognitive models

-You may wish to add an additonal [QnA Maker](https://www.qnamaker.ai/) knowledge base to your assistant, this can be performed through the following steps.
+You may wish to add an additional [QnA Maker](https://www.qnamaker.ai/) knowledge base to your assistant, this can be performed through the following steps.

 1. Create a new QnA Maker knowledge base from a JSON file using the following command executed in your assistant directory

     ```shell
     qnamaker create kb --in <KB.json> --msbot | msbot connect qna --stdin --bot "YOUR_BOT.bot" --secret YOURSECRET
     ```

 2. Run the following command to update your Dispatch model to reflect your changes

     ```shell
     dispatch refresh --bot "YOUR_BOT.bot" --secret YOUR_SECRET
     ```

 3. Update the strongly typed Dispatch class to reflect the new QnA source

     ```shell
     msbot get dispatch --bot "YOUR_BOT.bot" | luis export version --stdin > dispatch.json
     luisgen dispatch.json -cs Dispatch -o Dialogs\Shared
     ```

 4. Update the `Dialogs\Main\MainDialog.cs` file to include the corresponding Dispatch intent for your new QnA source following the example provided.

 You can now leverage multiple QnA sources as a part of your assistant's knowledge.